Caffeine and Anxiety: Is Caffeine Triggering Your Anxiety?

-The effects of coffee can start as early after 15 minutes after consumption and can last for up six hours, this according to one report from the University of Michigan Health Service.
+According to Michigan Health Service, the effects of coffee can start as early as 15 minutes after consumption and can last for up six hours.

-Research has shown coffee can induce anxiety attacks.
-One 2009 study from the Federal University of Rio de Janeiro, Brazil, of people with panic and anxiety disorders found that giving caffeine to these patients in a trial controlled situation actually induced panic and anxiety attacks.
+Research has shown that coffee can induce anxiety attacks.
+One 2009 study from the Federal University of Rio de Janeiro, Brazil, of people with panic and anxiety disorders found that giving caffeine to these patients in a trial-controlled situation actually induced panic and anxiety attacks.

 Anxiety attacks make people feel fearful and may cause symptoms of a racing heart and shortness of breath, but those symptoms resolve once the stressor has passed.
-But panic attacks aren’t in response to a stressor, and often are bad enough they cause people worry they will die, lose control or have a heart attack.
+But panic attacks are not in response to a stressor and often are bad enough that they can cause people to worrying about death, losing control or having a heart attack.